alackles/CMSC-270-ST-23/_pages/notes/01/cpp.md

 toc_icon: "cog"
 ---

+# Questions from the Reading

+> What is an abstract data type vs. an implementation vs. an interface?
+Are abstract data types the same across languages?
+Are implementations?
+Are interfaces?

+> How do you get a "smallest" element for something that is not an integer/number?
+How do you sort elements?

+> Big-O Runtime -- how do we get the total runtime?

+## Quick Exercise

+The book describes six basic operations that are implemented in all of the data structures we will work with.
+What are they?

 # Lecture Notes

 You should have some experience working with Java.
 Luckily, C++ is a very similar language; both are based on C and share a number of important features and similar syntax.
 The goal for today's class is to get some exposure to the similarities and differences between the two languages.